lowRISC/lowrisc-site/content/docs/ethernet-v0.5/fpga.md

     sudo /etc/init.d/nfs-kernel-server stop
     sudo vi /etc/exports
     #Add the following to the end of the file. "/mnt/poky-dev 192.168.0.51(rw,sync,no_root_squash)"
+    #Mount the previously downloaded rootfs onto the designated mount point (stored in initial_0001 in riscv-tools)
+    sudo mount -t ext2 -o loop rootfs.ext2 /mnt/poky-dev
     #Restart the NFS server
     sudo /etc/init.d/nfs-kernel-server start

+The dangerous option no_root_squash which allows the NFS client to run as root on the server, is mitigated by the confinement of the mount to the area of the loopback which we have set up.
+If access to host files is desired this may be done by copying on the host, or with a second mount point without no_root_squash inside the server's filing system

 ## Ethernet booting